 BRAID Africa has taken the unique step of applying Maslow’s hierarchy of human needs to shape our services strategy.
 We enable families to take steps up in security, safety, and economic empowerment.
 Yet, the individuals and communities that we are in service to must help themselves in equal measure.

 Community-Actualization | Economic Empowerment

-BRAID Africa provides funds to communities so that families can develop successful agricultural cooperatives.
+BRAID Africa provides funds to communities so that families can develop successful agricultural activities.
 This funding is provided in the form of loans.
-Each cooperative is expected to create economic success, repay the loan, and successfully continue their farming work.
-The agricultural products produced by these cooperatives sustain families, fund community needs, and produce profit-making products.
+Each community is expected to create economic success, repay the loan, and successfully continue their farming work.
+The agricultural products produced by these communities sustain families, fund community needs, and produce profit-making products.

 Social Needs | Child and Adult Education

 Education is core to the esteem and social needs of families recovering from war trauma.
 BRAID Africa provides funds that assist our sponsored villages in the development of schools that meet the educational and social needs of children.
 Adult education is provided in the form of agricultural education workshops.
 These workshops impart farming and business knowledge to the families who participate in the farming activities.

 Social needs and self-actualization can occur only when safety and physiological needs are met.
 BRAID Africa provides services that assist and enable our sponsored village residents to receive appropriate medical care.
 Our programs also create the conditions in which Ivory Coast refugees can engage with members of their host communities and be assisted in psychological recovery.

 SOLVING THE PROBLEMS

 We have adapted the development of human and community potential as expressed in Maslow’s hierarchy into the specific needs of our sponsored villages and communities.
 BRAID Africa’s mission is to enable people to move beyond the hardships of war and personal survival.
 Our programs support and assist them in their work to develop and sustain thriving communities.